burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 12. __has_cpp_attribute feature test

-For example we want to define function:
+For example, we want to define a function:
 ```cpp
 [[deprecated]] void func(int);
 ```
-But we do not know about support of `deprecated` attribute in compiler.
+But we do not know about the support of `deprecated` attribute in the compiler.
 Such check now can be done in compiler time:

 ```cpp
 #if __has_cpp_attribute(deprecated)